 Frequently Asked Questions

 Yes.
-In case of joint holders or more than 2 holders of the RBI Bond, the above lock in period will be applicable even if any one of the holders fulfils the above conditions of eligibility.
+In the case of joint holders or more than 2 holders of the RBI Bond, the above lock-in period will be applicable even if any one of the holders fulfills the above conditions of eligibility.

-The 50 percentage of interest due and payable for the last 6 months of the holding period will be recovered in such cases,
+The 50 percent of the interest due and payable for the last 6 months of the holding period will be recovered in such cases,

-Tax will be deducted at source while making payment of from time to time.
+Tax will be deducted at the source while making payments from time to time.

 With so much unpredictability around, it is quite natural that we become additional cautious with your money.
 So these floating rate savings bonds might look like a fine option now, but recall your money will be locked for seven years plus.
 And you don’t get any tax benefits.
 So before going for them, surmise whether they fit well into your portfolio or not.
 That should be the deciding factor.